-What's trending down: Drinking and driving.
-With car services and tour operators of every stripe available, there's no reason to get behind the wheel after enjoying a great beer. • Bryan J. Kolesar, local to Chester County, has been writing about beer for over ten years and maintains a blog, BrewLounge. com.
+tors of every stripe available, there's no reason to get behind the wheel after enjoying a great beer. \blacklozenge Bryan J. Kolesar, local to Chester County, has been writing about beer for over ten years and maintains a blog, BrewLounge. com.
 The summer of 2015 brought his first published book-Beer Lover's Mid-Atlantic-to both online and physical bookstores.
 It's a complete 416-page guide to breweries, brewpubs, beer bars and homebrew of Pennsylvania, New Jersey, Maryland and Delaware.